Razyapoo/Indoor-Positioning-System/Archive/Journal/hardware.md

 - The outcome of this experiment must be scatter plot showing the shift of measured distances using beacons against the ground truth distances.

 - Tag was placed at each meter from 1 to 9.
+Each meter has its own aruco marker assigned, for example 1m corresponds to Aruco marker with id 1, 2m - id 2, 3m - id 3 etc.

-Distance between anchors is 131 cm.
+- Distance between anchors is 131 cm.
+- Only one tag (ID=2) was utilized during this experiment.

 # 4 November, 2023